Detection of two TeV gamma-ray outbursts from NGC 1275 by LHAASO: Data Availability

 \section{Data Availability}

 The Fermi-LAT data used in this work is publicly available, which is provided online by the NASA-GSFC Support Center\footnote{\url{ https://fermi.gsfc.nasa.gov/ssc/data/access/lat/}}.
 The MAXI-GSC data used in this work were calculated based on the on-demand service provided by MAXI.\footnote{\url{http://maxi.riken.jp/mxondem/}}.
 The ZTF data in g and r bands are collected from the 20th ZTF public data release \footnote{\url{https://irsa.ipac.caltech.edu/cgi-bin/Gator/nph-scan}}.
+The LHAASO data underlying this article will be shared on reasonable request to the corresponding author.